jlimadev/aws-certification-cloud-practitioner-notes/notes/vpc/README.md

 NACL: Operates at the subnet level, allow and deny rules, is stateless (return traffic must be explicitly allowed by the rules)

 for more details [visit amazon page](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Security.html)

+## VPC Flow Logs

+VPC Flow logs captures all logs from all network interfaces, so we have:

+- VPC Flow logs
+- Subnet Flow logs
+- Elastic Network Interface Flow logs
+- It also captures network information from AWS managed interfaces into the services: Load Balancers, ElastiCache, RDS, Aurora, etc.

+With this logs we can monitor and troubleshoot connectivity issues such as: Subnet to the internet, subnet to subnet, internet to subnet.

+We can export our logs to S3 Bucket and/or CloudWatch Logs as well.

+## VPC Peering

+## VPC Endpoints

+## Summary

 [UP](#-virtual-private-cloud---vpc)